page === 'home' && ( )

 3. Storage Is Consistently Not Enough

-If your counters are always cluttered, your cabinet doors do not close properly because of overflow, and towels end up on the floor because there is nowhere to hang them, the bathroom lacks adequate storage for how it is being used.
+If counters are always cluttered, cabinet doors do not close because of overflow, and towels end up on the floor because there is nowhere to hang them, the bathroom lacks adequate storage.
 This is solvable through a remodel.

-Vanity replacement with deeper drawers, recessed niches built into shower walls, medicine cabinets replacing flat mirrors, and shelving in dead wall space are all options.
-Addressing storage during a remodel is far more effective than adding freestanding organizers after the fact.
+Vanity replacement with deeper drawers, recessed niches built into shower walls, medicine cabinets replacing flat mirrors, and shelving in dead wall space are all options that address storage without adding footprint.
+Addressing storage during a remodel is more effective than adding freestanding organizers after the fact.

 4. Fixtures Are Leaking, Dripping, or Failing

-A faucet that drips when fully closed, a toilet that runs constantly, a shower valve that is difficult to turn or does not hold temperature - these are not just annoyances.
-They waste water and, in the case of dripping faucets and shower valves, can contribute to moisture buildup around fixtures over time.
+A faucet that drips when fully closed, a toilet that runs constantly, a shower valve that is difficult to turn or does not hold temperature: these waste water and, in the case of dripping fixtures, contribute to moisture buildup around the fixture base over time.

-Replacing individual fixtures is possible, but if multiple fixtures are showing their age simultaneously, a remodel that addresses everything at once is usually more cost-effective than making repeated service calls over several years.
+Replacing individual fixtures is possible, but if multiple fixtures are showing age simultaneously, a remodel that addresses everything at once is usually more cost-effective than repeated service calls over several years.
+It also allows for rough-in inspection while walls are open.

 5. The Tile, Grout, or Caulk Cannot Be Cleaned to an Acceptable Standard